-- swim 400m unassisted (150m for juniors) - tread water for 5 minutes (3 minutes for juniors) - complete a huli drill and reboard the canoe independently.
+- Seniors swim 400m unassisted with no external aid (150m for juniors) - tread water for 5 minutes (3 minutes for juniors) - complete a huli drill and reboard the canoe independently.

 If anyone fails these tests, that member must wear an approved PFD at all times.
 It is also the coaches discretion to place restrictions on those members who fail (eg. limiting the conditions the person is able to paddle in, limiting the number of novice persons to be in the same canoe, ensuring an extra safety rope is onboard like a rope ladder).